 F: Can you talk a little bit more about how that became a career for you?

-L: Well, I was always telling stories to our children, and when I was teaching preschool and I was tutoring at their elementary school, helping them with spelling, reading, things like that.
-And the reason that was important to me was because I had always been a great reader but I had a speech impediment.
-Up until first grade.
+L: Well, I was always telling stories to our children, and teaching preschool, and I was tutoring at their elementary school—helping them with spelling, reading, things like that—and the reason that was important to me was because I had always been a great reader, but I had a speech impediment up until first grade.
 I think by the end of kindergarten, I had it mostly under control, but I was very self conscious, and I stuttered.
 So if I could help other children feel comfortable and confident in their reading and speaking, I could feel like I was giving back.
 And I didn’t know that my own children were always telling their teachers that I was a good storyteller.
 So, next thing I know, I was invited into the classroom.
 The teacher got my name down, and that really opened some doors.
-I really have to give our kids credit for ym storyteller career starting.
+I really have to give our kids credit for my storyteller career starting.
 For me, it was just what I did, not something that I thought I could do as a career.